How To Get a Verified Checkmark (formerly Crown) in TikTok

 At worst, the person, site, or service receiving your login information could log into your account on your behalf, changing the password and holding your account hostage until you pay to receive it back.
 If you use the same password for content like your email for personal use, school, or work, you’re looking at a potential loss of private information.
 Even if the password for your TikTok account is different than the one you use for other sites, most TikTok users have some form of social media plugged into their account, which can lead to future problems down the road when the individual who has gained access to your login info begins to post content from your page.

-It can be rough to see other users with crowns on their account, especially if you’re just starting out on TikTok and looking to make an impact.
+It can be rough to see other users with verification on their account, especially if you’re just starting out on TikTok and looking to make an impact.
 Getting started on any social media app with public posts, be it Instagram, YouTube, or TikTok, can feel like a long uphill battle if what you’re looking for is a sense of accomplishment in the followers and attentioned you’ve found.
-Crowns allow TikTok to highlight some of their best content creators on the platform, with most of the crowned users uploading at least once a day and often being featured on the front page of the platform.
+Verification allows TikTok to highlight some of their best content creators on the platform, with most of these users uploading at least once a day and often being featured on the front page of the platform.
 It can feel tough, or even embarrassing, to start at the bottom of the platform.

-But everyone has to start somewhere, and thanks to the way TikTok awards users with crowns, you too can begin climbing towards your goal of reaching a certain amount of followers, likes, and views.
-Achieving the goal of receiving a crown in TikTok is by no means impossible, and though some apps and sites may claim to have shortcuts, all of them have some level of hoax involved and most of them should be considered dangerous to your account.
+But everyone has to start somewhere, and thanks to the way TikTok awards users, you too can begin climbing towards your goal of reaching a certain amount of followers, likes, and views.
+Achieving the goal of receiving a verified account on TikTok is by no means impossible, and though some apps and sites may claim to have shortcuts, all of them have some level of hoax involved and most of them should be considered dangerous to your account.
 At the end of the day, the key to being successful in TikTok is to try your best, learn some tricks, and above all else, keep your head up.
 TikTok has become far more popular and successful than Musical.ly before it, and with a growing audience of millions of users, you’ll want to stay sharp to keep your content fresh.